Degree-Scale Galactic Radio Emission at 122 MHz around the North Celestial Pole with LOFAR-AARTFAAC: Introduction

 In this work, we present the first-ever wide-field images produced using the High-Band Antenna (HBA) observations of the LOFAR Amsterdam-ASTRON Radio Transients Facility And Analysis Centre (AARTFAAC) wide-field imager \citep{prasad2016} at 122~MHz.
-We explore multiscale CLEAN and shapelet decomposition methods to model the diffuse emission in an extended region of around $20^{\circ}$ radius centred at the North Celestial Pole (NCP) and quantify this diffuse emission using the angular power spectrum technique. \cite{line2020} also presented a similar study comparing multiscale CLEAN and shapelet decomposition to model the bright extended source Fornax~A using simulations and data from MWA.
+We explore multiscale CLEAN and shapelet decomposition methods to model the diffuse emission in an extended region of around $20^{\circ}$ radius centred at the North Celestial Pole (NCP). \cite{line2020} also presented a similar study comparing multiscale CLEAN and shapelet decomposition to model the bright extended source Fornax~A using simulations and data from MWA.
 However, that study was focused on modelling sources with extended emission from a few arcmins up to a degree.
+In this pilot project, we focus on quantifying the spatial properties of the spectrally smooth diffuse emission in the field using the angular power spectrum technique.
+In the future, we plan to expand the current analysis by including spectral and polarization information of the diffuse emission.

-The paper is organized as follows: section~\ref{sec:obs_preprocess} and~\ref{sec:cal_img} briefly describe the observational setup, preprocessing steps, calibration, and imaging scheme.
+The paper is organised as follows: section~\ref{sec:obs_preprocess} and~\ref{sec:cal_img} briefly describe the observational setup, preprocessing steps, calibration, and imaging scheme.
 The two diffuse foreground modelling methods and their comparison are presented in section~\ref{sec:modeling}.
 Section~\ref{sec:angular_PS} describes the angular power spectrum to quantify the properties of the diffuse emission.
 Finally, section~\ref{sec:summary_futurework} provides a summary of the work and lays out the future steps and improvements.